Report card: Bob Condotta grades the Seahawks’ Week 12 road win vs. the Philadelphia Eagles

 Receiver

-DK Metcalf, for all of his wondrous play as a rookie, showed some of his youth on this day with what could charitably called at least two drops — one on a sure touchdown at the end of the first half and another early in the third quarter.
+DK Metcalf, for all of his wondrous play as a rookie, showed some of his youth on this day with what could charitably be called at least two drops — one on a sure touchdown at the end of the first half and another early in the third quarter.

-The latter catch might have been a tough one but it’s also the type of catch Doug Baldwin might have made back in the day.
+The latter catch might have been a tough one, but it’s also the type of catch Doug Baldwin might have made back in the day.

+But big kudos to Malik Turner for the early flea-flicker touchdown, which as Pete Carroll said was a tougher catch than it looked like it might be when the play first began to develop.
+And Tyler Lockett shook off the cobwebs of his two nights in the hospital and limited practice week with a 38-yard in-traffic catch in the fourth quarter.

 Grade: B